harryhanYuhao/guide_for_self_studying_programming/src/title_page.md

 The abundance of information on the internet makes self-studying computer science possible, but it does not make it easy.
 These information is disorganised and unequal on quality, with some even blatantly false.
-It is impossible for beginners to organise the informations, judge their correctness, overcome all the troubles of digesting them, and make coherent plans for what to learn next.
+It is impossible for beginners to organise the informations, judge their correctness, overcome all the troubles of understanding them, and make coherent plans for what to learn next.
-This book will help you do exactly these.
+This book will help you conquer these problems.

 Specifically, it will help you in two ways:
 1. It will teach you enough knowledge so that you can study computer science by yourself,
-1. It will give you enough recourses for further study.
+1. It will provide for you enough recourses for further study.

 If you do not plan to study computer science, I encourage you to try.
 Computer science and related technologies has influenced every aspect of our lives.